This fact sheet is for information only. You should get legal advice about your personal situation.

 - my credit report?

-- What was my actual financial position at the time I entered into the loan?
+- What was my actual financial position at the time I entered into the contract?
 How much did I have left over at the end of every month?
 What was:

 My income